-According to the recorded history, frequent threats by powerful South Indian states to the stability and to the security of our country, continued over during the past 2500 years.
-The first reported account of south Indian Tamil and rule in Sri Lanka was during the period of 237 -

-215 BC by two brothers named Sena and Guththika, who were horse dealers.
+According to recorded history, frequent threats by powerful South Indian states to the stability and to the security of our country, continued over during the past 2500 years.
+The first reported account of south Indian Tamil and rule in Sri Lanka was during the period of 237 - 215 BC by two brothers named Sena and Guththika, who were horse dealers.
 They have been killed by the Sinhala king Asela who ruled the Anuradhapura kingdom.
-Then again, after 10 years a well known Chola invader called "Elara" ousted the king Asela and ruled Rajarata for fortyfour years.
-The king Elara was defeated by the great Buddhist warrior, king "Dutugamunu" and ruled the country in peaceful manner.
+Then again, after 10 years a well-known Chola invader called "Elara" ousted king Asela and ruled Rajarata for forty-four years.
+The king Elara was defeated by the great Buddhist warrior, king "Dutugamunu" and the country was ruled in a peaceful manner.

-During the time of King Valagamba (89-77 BC) South Indians invaded Sri Lanka with Seven Tamil warriors and king Valagambahu was banished from his kingdom.
-The seven invaders were Pulahatta, Bahiya, Panaya Mara, Pilayamara, Dathika.
-Subsequent to this event Sri Lankan kings seem to have sought the assistance of Pandyans in order to expell Chola invaders from Sri Lanka.
+During the time of King Valagamba (89-77 BC) South Indians invaded Sri Lanka with Seven Tamil warriors and King Valagamba was banished from his kingdom.
+They were Pulahatta, Bahiya, Panaya Mara, Pilayamara, Dathika and two others who went to India with the relics of the Lord Buddha.
+Subsequent to this event, Sri Lanka's kings seem to have sought the assistance of Pandyans in order to expel Chola invaders from Sri Lanka.

-Holding sway over the Sinhala kingdom, the Pandayan's invaded then island in 833 BC to rule the country for twenty-four years.
-After the invasion of Pandayan's, Chola, invaders tried to become stronger and more effective.
+Holding sway over the Sinhala kingdom, the Pandayan's invaded the island in 833 BC to rule the country for 24 years.
+After the invasion of Pandayan's, Chola invaders tried to become stronger and more effective.
 From this point onwards both Cholas and Pandayans developed an interest over the royal seat in Sri Lanka.

 King Parantaka I of the Chola Empire led an invasion and conquered with his allies.
 When King Paranthaka conquered Madurai, the defeated ruler took the royal ammunition of Madurai and handed it over to King Dappula IV, who ruled Lakdiva.
 As a result, King Parantaka I invaded Lanka to take over the Maduravi kings and took away the royal goods.
 It was the first invasion of Ceylon by the Cholas.
-King I Raja invaded Anuradhapura in the nineteenth century BC.
+King Raja I invaded Anuradhapura in the nineteenth century BC.
 At that time Raja was the fifth Mihindu king.
-King Mahinda had fled to Malaya during the invasion and King I had plundered the Lakdiva resources and returned to India.
-Later, in 1017 AD, Rajendra Chola I, son of King Raja I, invaded Nka and captured Rajarata.
+King Mahinda had fled to Malaya during the invasion, and King Raja I had plundered the Lakdiva resources and returned to India.
+Later, in 1017 AD, Rajendra Chola I, son of King Raja I, invaded and captured Rajarata.
 They called Rajarata Mummudichola Mandalam.
 Later, in the year 1070 AD, King Vijayabahu I liberated the country from the Cholas and united Lanka.

-During the reign of Queen Leelawathi, who was the window of king Parakramabahu the first, Polonnaruwa was invaded by a Pandayan Tamil invader.
+During the reign of Queen Leelawathi, who was the widow of King Parakramabahu the first, Polonnaruwa was invaded by a Pandayan Tamil invader.
 He was responsible in deposing her and ruled for three years.
-This was the first invasion popped up in the Polonnaruwa kingdom, but the most crucial invasion was carried out by ruthless Kalinga Maga who landed in Karainagar in 1215 AD, at the head of a army of 24,000 along with Kerala and Tamil warriors.
-They straight away marched towards Polonnaruwa and defeated the king Parakrmabahu the 2nd and ruled for 21 years.
-The blood thirstiness and the atrocities of invaders were unprecedented in the living memory of the country.
+This was the first invasion to take place in the Polonnaruwa kingdom, but the most crucial invasion was carried out by ruthless Kalinga Maga who landed in Karainagar in 1215 AD, at the head of an army of 24,000 along with Kerala and Tamil warriors.
+They marched straight towards Polonnaruwa and defeated the ruling King Parakramabahu the 2nd and ruled for 21 years.
+The thirst for blood and the atrocities of invaders were unprecedented in the living memory of the country.

-Kalinga Magha dominated over the inhabitants of Raja Rata and extended his invasion to the south of the country but was compelled to retreat.
+Kalinga Maga dominated over the inhabitants of Raja Rata and extended his invasion to the south of the country but was compelled to retreat.
 Being beaten by the forces of Vijayabahu the 3rd of "Maya Rata', Maga was killed by the Sinhalese while he was retreating to India.
-This insecurity brought about by the invaders was a main reason for the relocation of capitals in a latter satge of Sri Lankan history.
+This insecurity brought about by the invaders was the main reason for the relocation of capitals.